ralphv/gallifrey-rules/docs/ROADMAP.md

 * throw on single rule failure should only be applied for unhandled exceptions.
 CritcalError or EngineCriticalError should still be respected based on the other variables.
  * Try to optimize DB locks?
+ * Add pull config example to the sample
+ * Add comments to EngineInterfaces methods

 #### planned for 0.3.x release:
 * allow Config() to take in the event level config